 Each ONLINE workshop includes a prerecorded 30 minute tutorial and an interactive 1 hour Zoom call with participants and teaching artist, Anne Houang.
 The online tutorial link will be available beginning two days prior to the Zoom call on the Levy Park Facebook page and Levy Park YouTube channel.
 The Zoom Workshop link will be accessible on this website listing below each workshop date.
 Workshops will be held online until further notice.

 View the first annual Views from Levy Park exhibition here, featuring photographic works by artists who participated in our monthly workshops from May 2019 – April 2020.

 August 1, 2020: Understanding Color: Let’s consider the following questions: What is the relationship between light, exposure, and color?
 How does color affect composition?
 How does color convey certain moods?
 For this workshop, bring a colorful object to photograph in Levy Park, and learn how to creatively include this object in composed images.

-August 15, 2020: Introduction to Landscape: Explore the surrounding natural and manmade environment of Levy Park and how the space may be expressed through various landscape compositions and perspectives.
+August 15, 2020: Introduction to Landscape: Explore the surrounding natural and manmade environment of Levy Park or your current location and how the space may be expressed through various landscape compositions and perspectives.